thatzenbuhler/CSUF-Faux-Compiler/README.md

-CSUF Faux Compiler
+Faux Compiler
 ======
-Recursive Descent Parser and Compiler for a CSUF Computer Science Course, written in C++ using Microsoft Visual Studio.
+Recursive Descent Parser and Compiler for a University Computer Science Course, written in C++ using Microsoft Visual Studio.

 Explanation
 ------